zarapurewal/rpn-calculator/README.md

 You should not make any changes to the tests themselves.

+The only file which you need to changes in `index.js`.

 ### Task 2

 Do not proceed to this task until you have successfully completed task 1.